 As a financial analyst, the RANDBETWEEN function can be used to generate random integer numbers within a specified range.
-However, it is used less frequently in the finance industry, compared to other fields such as cryptography and statistics.
+However, it is used less frequently in the finance industry, as compared to other fields such as cryptography and statistics.

 The RANDBETWEEN function uses the following arguments: